shaveenudayanga/Document-Tracking-System/README.md

 # Customizable Document Tracking System

-## 1. System Overview
+## Overview

-The Document Tracking System is a microservices-based platform designed for organizations to flexibly manage, track, and customize document workflows.
-The system enables users to define custom pipelines for document movement, organize files by organizational structure, and ensure secure handover and verification using web/mobile interfaces (QR code or hash-code scanning).
-The architecture leverages **Spring Boot microservices**, **PostgreSQL** (SQL) for core transactional and relational data, and **MongoDB** (NoSQL) for flexible, evolving workflow and metadata storage.
+The Customizable Document Tracking System is a modern, microservices-based platform designed for organizations to manage, track, and customize document workflows efficiently and securely.
+Built with Spring Boot and leveraging **PostgreSQL** as the sole database, this system empowers organizations to define flexible, multi-step pipelines for document movement, organize files according to their unique structures, and ensure secure, auditable handovers—including mobile/web-based verification through QR codes or hash-codes.

+## Key Features

+- **Customizable Pipelines:** Define and manage multi-step, organization-specific document workflows.
+- **Scalable Microservices Architecture:** Modular design for independent deployment and seamless scaling.
+- **Robust User Management:** Role-based access control for administrators, staff, and external verifiers.
+- **Secure Handover & Verification:** Generate QR codes or unique hashes for document transfer and verification.
+- **Comprehensive Audit Logs:** Track every action, handover, and system event for transparency and accountability.
+- **Advanced File Organization:** Group files by departments, categories, and subcategories for easy navigation.
+- **Interactive Dashboard:** View recent activity, system metrics, and quick-access actions right after login.
+- **Flexible Metadata:** Support for storing rich and evolving information about documents.
+- **Notifications:** Real-time alerts and updates for pending actions, document movements, and workflow completions.
+- **API-First Design:** RESTful APIs for easy integration with mobile apps, third-party applications, or external portals.

+## Technology Stack

+- **Backend:** Spring Boot (Java)
+- **Database:** PostgreSQL (single SQL database)
+- **Architecture:** Microservices
+- **APIs:** RESTful, secured endpoints
+- **Security:** Strong authentication and authorization, audit trails, and encrypted data storage
+- **DevOps:** Docker-based containerization, CI/CD pipelines, and Kubernetes compatibility

+## License

+This project is licensed under the MIT License.
+See [`LICENSE`](./LICENSE) for details.

 ---

-## 2. Functional Requirements

-- **User Authentication & Authorization**
-  - Secure login and role-based access control (admin, manager, staff, external verifier).

-- **Dashboard**
-  - Overview of recent activity, key metrics (documents in transit, completed, pending), and shortcuts to frequent actions.

-- **File Organization**
-  - Manage hierarchical structures: departments, categories, subcategories (SQL).
-  - Assign files to specific organizational units.

-- **File Saving & Metadata Management**
-  - Upload and store files with metadata (title, description, tags, owner, etc.).
-  - Associate files with pipelines and organizational units.

-- **Pipeline Builder**
-  - Visual or form-based interface to define custom document workflows (steps, rules, conditions).
-  - Save and reuse pipeline templates (MongoDB).

-- **Document Handover & Verification**
-  - Generate QR codes or hash-codes for secure handover.
-  - Mobile/web portal for scanning codes and verifying file transfers.
-  - Audit trail for each handover event.

-- **System Reuse**
-  - Load, clone, or modify previously saved file tracking systems or pipeline templates.

-- **Search & Filtering**
-  - Advanced search and filtering by metadata, status, department, date, etc.

-- **Notifications**
-  - Real-time alerts for pending actions, handovers, or workflow completions (email, SMS, in-app).

-- **Settings & Customization**
-  - User profile management, system preferences, notification settings.
-  - Organization-wide configuration options.

-- **Audit Logging**
-  - Complete history of document actions, user activities, and system changes.

-- **Bulk Operations**
-  - Batch upload, move, or archive files.

-- **Third-Party Integrations**
-  - Hooks for e-signature, cloud storage, or external workflow engines.

-- **Localization**
-  - Support for multiple languages and regional settings.

----

-## 3. Non-Functional Requirements

-- **Security**
-  - Data encryption in transit and at rest.
-  - Strong authentication and authorization mechanisms.
-  - Audit logs and compliance with data protection standards.

-- **Scalability**
-  - Microservices architecture supports horizontal scaling.
-  - Database sharding/replication for high availability.

-- **Performance**
-  - Fast response times for file operations and dashboard metrics.
-  - Asynchronous processing for heavy tasks (e.g., file uploads, notifications).

-- **Reliability & Availability**
-  - Automated backups, failover mechanisms, and health checks.

-- **Maintainability**
-  - Modular codebase, clear documentation, and automated testing.

-- **Usability**
-  - Intuitive UI/UX for both web and mobile interfaces.
-  - Accessibility compliance (WCAG standards).

-- **Extensibility**
-  - API-first design for easy integration with third-party systems.
-  - Plugin support for custom workflow steps or document types.

-- **Monitoring & Logging**
-  - Centralized monitoring and logging for all services (e.g., Prometheus, ELK stack).

-- **DevOps Integration**
-  - CI/CD pipelines, containerization (Docker), and orchestration (Kubernetes).

----

-## 4. Use Case Diagram
+**Empowering organizations to take control of their document lifecycles, with security, scalability, and flexibility at the core.**